Lawrenceville School Squash Camp

 About Our Coaches

-Niki Clement enters her ninth season as head men's and women's varsity squash coach in 2018-19.
+Niki Clement enters her 10th season as head men’s and women’s varsity squash coach in 2019-20.
+She was hired in August 2010.
 In her time at Haverford, the Fords have captured two men’s division titles and two women’s division titles.
+On the national level, Clement serves as the secretary for the Women’s College Squash Association (WCSA), which is the governing body for all national collegiate women’s teams.

 Clement, who graduated from Radnor High School, has played professionally since 2009 and ranked 78th in the world in the February 2012 rankings released by the Women’s International Squash Players Association (WISPA).